 - I used a neural net to learn the rewards, rather than storing a matrix of every (state, action) pair.
 That's because the serialized game state (described below) is fairly large.

-- There isn't any points system built into this game, so for the reward, I just associated an arbitrary positive constant as the reward for winning a game, and an arbitrary negative constant as the penalty for losing a game.
+- There isn't any points system built into this game, so for the reward, I just associated a positive constant as the reward for winning a game and a negative constant as the penalty for losing a game.

 - I ended up assigning the positive reward for every single (state, action) pair for the winning team and the negative reward for every (state, action) pair for the losing team.
 My justification for this is that over a large enough number of games, "good" moves should appear in winning games with higher probability than "bad" moves, so on average good moves should end up with higher rewards.
 (That probably requires an intractably large number of training games to be true in practice.)

 I defined a player's game state in five parts: